Liza23/Star-Hopping-KSP/Final Project/User Interface/interface-functionality.md

 **Some guidlines while giving an input:** Even though the Name resolver will map the input to the RA/DEC value of the messier object.
 It is advised to give input in any of the following forms: M x/ m x/ common-name.
 Don't try giving inputs like M-x/ m-x/ Mx, etc. Here, x is the Messier number of the object.

+**Warning:** If you want to input any Messier object from M 1-9, then don't give input in the above mentioned forms, instead type out the common name for the Messier object.

 ## Telescopic Details
 ### Aperture of the telescope
 This is a necessary field and is used for calculating the limiting magnitude of the telescope using the formula: